More than a story of survival, Gravity is also about perspective; it’s a reminder of just how tiny we are in a universe vast beyond comprehension.

 This deceptively peaceful scene with George Clooney’s Matt Kowalski jetting around the tiny section of space in his little jet pack seems idyllic and calm.
-This scene is short-lived, however, as things abruptly change with the arrival of an unexpected swarm of space debris.
-The film masterfully creates and uses contrast to dramatic effect with the sudden appearance of the space junk turning the scene into one of chaos.
-Gravity is a film of contrasts
+However, this scene is short-lived as things abruptly change with the arrival of an unexpected swarm of space debris.
+The film masterfully creates and uses contrast to dramatic effect with the sudden appearance of the space junk turns the scene into chaos.
+Gravity is a film of contrasts.

-One of the things that make this film so successful is how it grounds a lot of the ideas we have about being in outer space.
+One thing that makes this film so successful is how it grounds a lot of the ideas we have about being in outer space.
 Things are not just peacefully floating in space as we sometimes imagine, but to the contrary, objects in orbit are, for the most part, traveling at a terrific velocity.
 Some of it moving at the astonishing rate of up to 17,000 miles an hour, a speed that allows it to remain in orbit.
-The film also effectively reminds us, and brings into sharp relief, that a lot of the things we take for granted here on earth just don’t exist in the extraterrestrial environment of outer space.
-Things like gravity, and the friction that causes the momentum of moving objects to slow down eventually.
+The film also effectively reminds us, and brings into sharp relief, that many things we take for granted here on Earth don’t exist in the extraterrestrial environment of outer space.
+Things like Gravity and the friction that causes the momentum of moving objects to slow down eventually.

-The first time the swarm of debris hits the hits the shuttle and platform the astronauts are working on, the objects hit like a flock of miniature freight trains with devastating results.
-The scene goes from one that seems like an extraordinary but routine day on the job to a nightmare scenario in a few quick moments.
-The opening sequence of the film is done in Cuaron’s signature style of long loving shots, instead of the seconds-long shots later edited together often seen in movies these days.
+The first time the swarm of debris hits the shuttle and platform the astronauts are working on, the objects hit like a flock of miniature freight trains with devastating results.
+The scene goes from one that seems like a fantastic but routine day on the job to a nightmare scenario in a few quick moments.
+The film’s opening sequence is done in Cuaron’s signature style of long loving shots, instead of the seconds-long photos later edited together often seen in movies these days.

-Kowalski although having a limited role in the film, never the less plays a pivotal role in the film’s narrative.
+Although having a limited role in the film, Kowalski never the less plays a pivotal role in the film’s narrative.
 He saves Stone’s life more than once, including when he sacrifices himself so that she will have a better chance to live.
 Kowalski also reappears after he’s long gone as a hallucination when she needs him most to keep her determination to survive alive.
-Clooney’s easygoing approach to the roles he plays in films works well here.
+Clooney’s relaxed approach to the roles he plays in films works well here.

-The film depicts a relentless series of heart-pounding events that ends with Bullock safely on board the Soyuz capsule where she removes her space suit and floats in the air.
-The scene helps restore her humanity by showing her in her undies in a near fetal position, another tip of the hat to Kubrick’s masterpiece.
+The film depicts a relentless series of heart-pounding events that ends with Bullock safely onboard the Soyuz capsule, where she removes her spacesuit and floats in the air.
+The scene helps restore her humanity by showing her in her undies near fetal position, another tip of the hat to Kubrick’s masterpiece.
 By the time the film pauses to catch its breath, it’s nearly half over.

-One of the films most memorable and astonishing scenes is when Stone is trying to remove the tangled parachute from the Soyuz capsule and another swarm of debris strikes.
-Stone’s character is shown hanging on for dear life as the space platform is devastated by the high-velocity space shrapnel directly behind her.
+One of the film’s most memorable and astonishing scenes is when Stone is trying to remove the tangled parachute from the Soyuz capsule, and another swarm of debris strikes.
+Stone’s character gets shown hanging on for dear life as the space platform is devastated by the high-velocity space shrapnel directly behind her.
 It is a remarkable scene made all the more dramatic because of the vast ocean of silence surrounding her.

-I could go on and on about this film and what makes it so beautiful, unique, special, and a masterpiece of filmmaking, but that would require more space and time that are available to me right now.
-The film’s excellent qualities did not go unnoticed by the public or other film makers either.
-At the 86th Academy Awards Gravity received ten Academy Award nominations and won seven, including, Best Director (for Cuarón), Best Cinematography, Best Visual Effects, Best Film Editing, Best Sound Mixing, Best Sound Editing, and Best Original Score.
-The film also received six BAFTA Awards, including Outstanding British Film and Best Director, the Golden Globe Award for Best Director, seven Critics’ Choice Movie Awards and a Bradbury Award.
-It is an amazing film.
+I could go on and on about this film and what makes it so beautiful, unique, memorable, and a masterpiece of filmmaking, but that would require more space and time than available to me.
+The film’s excellent qualities did not go unnoticed by the public or other filmmakers either.
+At the 86th Academy Awards, Gravity received ten Academy Award nominations and won seven, including Best Director (for Cuarón), Best Cinematography, Best Visual Effects, Best Film Editing, Best Sound Mixing, Best Sound Editing, and Best Original Score.
+The film also received six BAFTA Awards, including Outstanding British Film and Best Director, the Golden Globe Award for Best Director, seven Critics’ Choice Movie Awards, and a Bradbury Award.
+It is a fantastic film.